 The WHO’s Ethical & Safety Recommendations for Interviewing Trafficked Women (Principes d’éthique et de sécurité recommandés par l’OMS pour la recherche, la documentation et le suivi de la violence sexuelle dans les situations d’urgence) provides a step-by-step guide to conducting interviews with trafficked women.

 Telelanguage Canada, LanguageLine, and MOSAIC Interpretation all provide either over-the-phone or on-site interpretation and translation services.
 VictimLinkBC can also provide assistance in many languages, including Aboriginal languages.

-West Coast Domestic Workers Association is a non-profit association that provides advocacy, counselling and support to live-in caregivers based in British Columbia.
+The Migrant Workers Centre is a non-profit association that provides advocacy, counselling and support to live-in caregivers based in British Columbia.

 International Social Service of Canada (Service Social International) provides linkages to social service agencies world-wide, and helps to resolve individual and family problems resulting from the movement of people across international borders.

 The United Nations High Commissioner for Human Rights to the Economic and Social Council Recommended Principles and Guidelines on Human Rights and Human Trafficking contains 11 guidelines specific to human rights and human trafficking.

 The BC Human Rights Tribunal provides guides and information sheets for individuals in a variety of languages to help them manoeuvre their way through the legal system in the province.